CsBigDataHub/working-with-vim/pages/vimwiki.md

 Plug 'vimwiki/vimwiki'
 ```

 I configure VimWiki to a specific directory which I sync across devices.
-I set the syntax to markdown and some formatting that I prefer for the wiki.
+VimWiki stores everything in plain text files.
+I use the markdown syntax, the default markup is similar but just different enough that I need to configure it to markdown.

 ```vim
 " Vim Wiki